mikedlowis/libcds/README.md

 This project uses Premake 4 in order to generate cross-platform build scripts.
 The first step in building the library is to generate the build scripts for your system.
-Premake supports a variety of different build environments and you will need to select the target that you wish to use.
+Premake supports a variety of different build environments and you will need to select the one that you wish to use.
 To list the available targets simply run the following command:

     premake4 --help